Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 The script also supports `zcu104`,`vck190` and `u50`, as a command line arguments to target other boards.
 The `compile.sh` shell script will compile the quantized model and create an .xmodel file which contains the instructions and data to be executed by the DPU.

-## Step 4 - Running the application on the target
+## Step 5 - Running the Application on the Target

-To prepare the images, xmodel and application code for copying to the selected target, run the following command:
+To prepare the images, XMODEL and application code for copying to the selected target, run the following command:

 ```shell
 (vitis-ai-tensorflow2) Vitis-AI /workspace > python -u target.py -m compiled_zcu102/customcnn.xmodel -t target_zcu102 2>&1 | tee target_zcu102.log